musketeer-eng-team/true-connector-basic_data_app/README.md

 In case of mixed or form flow, 'message' and 'payload' parts are used to construct request and forward to ECC connector A-endpoint using Forward-To header value.<br />
 In case of http-header flow, messageAsHeaders and payload are used to construct http-header like request and forward it to ECC A-endpoint.

-Configuration regarding A-endpoint for data consumer is located in proeprty file:
+Configuration regarding A-endpoint for data consumer is located in property file:

 ```
 application.ecc.protocol=https